kmcho2019/csdl-lab-cafe-app/docs/ADMIN_GUIDE.md

 ## 5. Analytics & Alerts

-Automated analytics are in progress.
-Today you can:
+Visit `/app/analytics` to see:
+- **Popularity** rankings over the selected time window.
+- **Stock trend** sparklines per item with low/out-of-stock highlighting.

+For deeper or custom reports you can still use SQL, for example:
-- Query low stock items: `SELECT name, "currentStock", "lowStockThreshold" FROM "Item" WHERE "currentStock" <= "lowStockThreshold";`
+- Low stock items: `SELECT name, "currentStock", "lowStockThreshold" FROM "Item" WHERE "currentStock" <= "lowStockThreshold";`
-- Compute popularity: `SELECT i.name, SUM(c.quantity) FROM "Consumption" c JOIN "Item" i ON c."itemId" = i.id GROUP BY i.name ORDER BY SUM(c.quantity) DESC;`
+- Popularity: `SELECT i.name, SUM(c.quantity) FROM "Consumption" c JOIN "Item" i ON c."itemId" = i.id GROUP BY i.name ORDER BY SUM(c.quantity) DESC;`
-- Export consumptions or ledger data with `npm run prisma studio` or direct SQL for quick CSV output.

 ## 6. Backups & Disaster Recovery